pingcap/tispark/docs/design/2022-06-15-phyical_plan_explain.md

 - The Downgrade Filter on RegionTaskExec is retained.
 - The output IndexScan of FetchHandleRDD is further refined to IndexRangeScan and TableRowIDScan, indicating that after the IndexScan there is a TableScan for the RowID is scanned after IndexScan.
 - Delete the original Downgrade Fliter content and add Selection to indicate the Selection condition executed in the normal execution process.
-- Add the description information of Index.
+- Add the description information of  the index which used in scan.
 - Add RangeFliter in Range, indicating which conditions are used to build Range.

 ``` sql